 - positive feedback about the product, etc.

-These points are very individual in every project; what multiplies conversion for one product may not affect conversion in another.
-However, you still need to experiment to find out what will work for your game.
+These points are very individual in every project; what increases conversion rates in one product may not affect conversion in another.
+However, you still need to experiment to find out what works for your game.

-You can analyze your conversion even in more detail if you know these additional approaches.
+You can analyze your conversion in more detail if you know these additional approaches.

 Separating payment types

-To get a better understanding of users behavior, you need to calculate the conversion for the first payment and repeated payments separately as opposed to calculating it for all the payments at once.
+To get a better understanding of user behavior, you need to separately calculate the conversion of the first payment and repeated payments as opposed to calculating it for all the payments at once.
 In this case, repeated payment conversion is the percentage of users who have made more than one payment during the analyzed period.

-You can also divide the repeated payments by their number: 2nd, the 3rd and so on, and then you’ll be able to calculate the conversion for each of them separately.
+You can also divide the repeated payments by their number: 2nd, 3rd, and so on, and then you’ll be able to calculate the conversion rate for each of them separately.

-It's important to ensure that your users continue making purchases after they made their first payments, as often the repeated payments bring the most part of the revenue.
+It's important to ensure that your users continue making purchases after they made their first payment, as often the repeat and recurring payments are responsible for the largest part of the revenue.

 Tracking time before the first payment

-It's also important to understand when exactly your users start paying – immediately on their first day or after some time after they installed the app, when they get the feel of the game.
+It's also important to understand when exactly your users start paying – immediately on the day of installation or some time later, when they get the feel of the game.

-When you know that, you can find patterns in user behavior, affect it, and plan various marketing activities, increasing the probability of making payments.
+After you got to know that, you can find patterns in user behavior, affect them, and plan various marketing activities, increasing the probability of making payments.